InlandWaters/dataQC/README.md

 Data = brushed(p, allRows = TRUE)
 ```

-This returns the original object with an additional column 'selected_' that can be used to flag or update values.
+This returns the original object with an additional column 'selected_' that can be used to flag or update values.The example below uses the pipe operator and functions available from the dplyr package.

 ```R
 Data = Data %>%